inverted-capital/frame-home-panel/README.md

 # starter-widget

 This repo demonstrates a minimal setup for building an Artifact widget.
-It loads and saves a custom `profile.json` file checked against a Zod schema.
-If the file is missing a default one is written automatically.
+It reads a custom `profile.json` file checked against a Zod schema to display a personalized welcome.

 ## Development